lizthree/tidy-data-course-project/code_book.md

 ## Contents of Code Book

-This code book provides the details about data fields and measurements in `tidy.txt`.
+This code book provides the details about the data identifiers, measurements, and overall contents output into `tidy.txt`.

 ## Identifiers